RonasIT/swift-networking/README.md

 }()
 ```

-3. Create your subclass of `NetworkService` with your error handling service:
+3. Create your subclass of `NetworkService` with your request adapting service:
 ```swift
 lazy var profileService: ProfileServiceProtocol = {
     return ProfileService(requestAdaptingService: generalRequestAdaptingService)